Home > Publications > Archive. Indigenous Libraries

 2017

 Civallero, Edgardo (2017).
 An observatory to collect it all.
-Information Today, 34 (9), 26-27.
+Information Today, 34 (9), pp. 26-27.
 [Link]

 (+) Abstract

-The text presents the rationale, design, and objectives of the "Observatory of Libraries and Indigenous Peoples in Latin America," a digital humanities project aimed at addressing the fragmentation and scarcity of information related to Indigenous knowledge and library services in the region.
+The piece presents the rationale, design, and objectives of the "Observatory of Libraries and Indigenous Peoples in Latin America," a digital humanities project aimed at addressing the fragmentation and scarcity of information related to Indigenous knowledge and library services in the region.
 It identifies a central problem: the absence of reliable, systematized, and accessible data on Indigenous languages, cultural heritage, and especially on library initiatives, which are often poorly documented, dispersed across heterogeneous sources, or entirely absent from the record.
 This lack of consolidated information hinders the development of accurate diagnoses, the evaluation of existing experiences, and the design of new projects, effectively rendering many past and ongoing efforts invisible within both academic and professional contexts.

 In response to this situation, the text proposes the creation of an online platform capable of gathering, organizing, and making visible the scattered "pieces" of information related to Indigenous knowledge management.
 Drawing inspiration from initiatives such as the digital library "Kurt Nimuendajú," the Observatory is conceived as a collaborative and evolving repository that integrates academic research methods with digital tools.
 Its scope includes documentation of library services, publications in Indigenous languages, oral archives, and community-based knowledge initiatives.
 The project emphasizes the importance of networking, community participation, and the active involvement of both professionals and Indigenous actors in contributing data, sharing experiences, and expanding the informational corpus.